con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 O passion of the buddhas, homage to you;
 Desire of the buddhas, I pay you homage;
-O love of ever buddha, homage to you;
+O love of every buddha, homage to you;
 The joy of all the buddhas, I pay you homage; (159)

 * 'every' and 'all' added for metrical reasons